04 Sep The Intersection of Education, Entrepreneurship and the Future of Work

 First, we must change our perspective on the subject matter.

 Second, we must redesign and refocus our curricula and pedagogy to harness the creative genius of every child.
-We must teach people how to collaborate with others, as well as how to be resilient and independent.
+We must teach people how to collaborate with others as well as how to be resilient and independent.

-The tides are now turning.
+But the tides are now turning.

 The dividends of the digital economy belong to people who have the skills to harness and monetize their creativity.

-I believe that Satish was right, the future of work is entrepreneurship.
 Only by cultivating the mindset of problem-solving can we unlock the potential of the next generation and create equal opportunities for everyone.

 Do you like this article?
 Share it with your homies!
 Subscribe to our newsletter to receive exclusive insights that can 10X your growth!